ypf791/Windows-Icon-Deployment/README.md

 	.\install.cmd [target_directory_root] [-s] [-c]

 All the parameters are optional.

+* target_directory_root

+	The root is `..\` by default (note that double-click the script runs it with no parameters).
 If you want to specify the root manually, it must be the first parameter, though.

-The root is `..\` by default (note that double-click the script runs it with no parameters).
+* silence mode

 	The flag `-s` enables silence mode.
 The script won't pause on terminating.

+* copy mode

 	The flag `-c` enables copy mode.
-The script copies icon files so that one can remove the original ones after installation
+The script copies icon files so that one can remove the original ones after installation.

 ### Uninstall